mcoirad/the-grunfeld/_executives/Kevin McHale_['MIN'].md

   <li>Drafted Kevin Garnett with 5th pick but was worth 1th pick.</li>

-  <li>Drafted Jerome Allen with 49th pick but was worth 35th pick.</li>
+  <li>Drafted Igor Rakočević with 51th pick but was worth 34th pick.</li>

-  <li>Drafted Mark Davis with 48th pick but was worth 35th pick.</li>
+  <li>Drafted Jerome Allen with 49th pick but was worth 43th pick.</li>

   </ul>'
 end_year: 2008